 Reduce the Cooldown of Smoke Screen by 1.2s.

-Heal for 500 over 2s after entering Smoke Screen.
+Heal for 500 over 2s while in Smoke Screen.

 Smoke and Dagger

 Benefits from Smoke Screen cards in your loadout now also benefit allies who enter Smoke Screen.
-Additionally, allies are Healed for 190 every 1s while in your Smoke Screen and its duration is increased by 1s.
+Additionally, allies are Healed for 150 every 1s while in your Smoke Screen.

 Your weapon shots reduce the effect of healing on your target by 25% for 1.5s.

 Reduce the duration and effectiveness of Crowd Control and Slows by 20%.

 Skye still has her basic strengths.
 This is just a slightly alternative playstyle, so whatever Skye normally is good against is what she is good against here.

 If I could choose Illuminate I would, but that is a normal Skye weakness, and working around it is the most difficult job for any Skye.
 Other than that, the other weakness is a lack of extra mobility from the loadout, but again, it is simply something that must be worked around with proper map knowledge and cooldown usage.